inkstitch/inkstitch/collections/_docs/en/002-002-simulate.md

 **r** | restart animation
 **q** | close

+It is also possible to zoom and pan the simulation with the mouse.

 ## Run Simulator Independently

 Run the simulator by itself on any supported embroidery file: